-You do not need to inform the AOD of your return to campus.
-Return to your dorm, sign in on your door, and check in with the Dormparent on duty; the Dormparent will inform the AOD of your return.
+◆ You do not need to inform the AOD of your return to campus.
+Return to your dorm, and check in with the Dormparent on duty; the Dormparent will inform the AOD of your return.
 If you have driven back to campus, please give the Dormparent on duty your car keys.